dharllc/speech-to-code/README.md

    uvicorn main:app --reload --log-level debug
    ```

 The application should now be running.
-Access the frontend at `http://localhost:3000` in your web browser.
+Access the frontend at `http://localhost:3000` in your web browser, or the port set in the config.json file.

 ## Project Structure